2dos/DK64-Randomizer/archipelago/docs/en_Donkey Kong 64.md

 In addition, the level entrances from DK Isles have been swapped around.
 This means that you may find Creepy Castle where the entrance for Jungle Japes normally is, and so on.

-Due to some technical constraints brought on by the Archipelago framework, a number of changes have been made from the regular Donkey Kong 64 randomizer logic, including:
+Due to some current technical constraints brought on by the Archipelago framework, a number of changes have been made from the regular Donkey Kong 64 randomizer logic, including:
-- Tag Anywhere / freely switching Kongs is considered in logic
+- Tag Anywhere is considered in logic
 - Purchases from shopkeepers (Cranky/Funky/Candy) are free
 - B. Lockers costs are 0 Golden Bananas for all levels, except Hideout Helm which needs 60 Golden Bananas
 - Banana Medal checks are sent after collecting 40 of the same colored bananas in a world, down from 75